|

 Let’s now learn more about how this feature functions.

-The list-unsubscribe header provides a standardized way for email recipients to unsubscribe from mailing lists directly from their email clients.
+The email list-unsubscribe header provides a standardized way for email recipients to unsubscribe from mailing lists directly from their email clients.

-There are two ways of including a list-unsubscribe header — the mailto method, where users can unsubscribe by sending an email, and the URL method, where recipients can unsubscribe by visiting a link.
-We will explain these in detail shortly, but here’s how a typical email recipient experiences the list-unsubscribe header.
+In the mailto method, users can unsubscribe by sending an email.
+The URL method involves visiting a link to unsubscribe.
+We will explain these in detail shortly, but here’s how a typical email recipient experiences the list unsubscribe header.

 1. For the feature to work, the list-unsubscribe header must be a part of the email headers.
 One or more URLs can be added to this header, pointing to the unsubscribe web pages for the mailing list.
 If the mailto method is used, an email address must be configured to receive unsubscription requests.